 Prerequisites

-setup/dwdb.dump for restoring postgres database dataDefaults used by scripts/examples
+setup/dwdb.dump for restoring the PostgreSQL database and seeding current dataDefaults used by scripts/examples

 localhost, Port: 5435, User: postgres, Password: postgres, Database: dwdbmacOS/Linux (Docker + restore)